 Since 2009 Shahram Shiva has expanded his repertoire to include new original lyrics and songs.
 In addition to performances, he conducts talks and lectures on the future of spirituality, consciousness expansion and freeing the mind from the bondage of dogma and methods of control.
 He has been called a "prophet of change and transformation."

-Starting at a young age in 1988, Shiva has translated nearly a thousand Rumi poems collected in 4 books.
+Starting as a young prodigy in 1988, Shiva has translated nearly a thousand Rumi poems collected in 4 books.
 Shiva's access to the original of these exquisite poems forms the basis for his memorable performances and supports his reputation as the most informed and passionate performer and interpreter of Rumi in the world today.

 Shiva's translations of original Rumi poems have also been utilized by Western Rumi interpreters and have appeared in over 50 publications and many recordings.